Protecting your condo investment in Quebec

 Your condo fees allow the syndicate to carry out regular building upkeep and to establish the funds necessary to undertake major repairs or to pay insurance deductibles for losses affecting both private and common portions of the building.
 Don’t skimp when it comes to paying your condo fees—they play an essential role in the financial health of the building and preparing for the unexpected.

-Ask your insurance broker
+Ask your broker

 To find out more about this subject, or if you have any questions, call your broker—your best source for information and advice.